Mark-Hopkins-at-Williams/research-wsd/README.md

     cd allwords
     python3 -m unittest

 ### To run a particular unit test module (e.g. test/test_align.py)

 From the top-level directory, run:

     cd allwords
     python3 -m unittest test.test_align

-## DVC

-If you pull from this repo now, `dvc` is already initialized.
-You can download the data from remote storage using command

-	dvc pull -r myremote

-To check if there are any updates among your added data files, use command

-	dvc status

-To add a file or directory to your dvc cache, use command

-	dvc add to_be_added

-Adding or editing your added data files might update `.dvc`, `dvc.config` and other files dvc uses to version your data, remember to add those files to your git commits to record the versioning of data in your remote repo.

-If you want to upload your data, use command

-	dvc push -r myremote

-For more details how `dvc remote` works, see [here](https://dvc.org/doc/command-reference/remote#remote).